 Most banks, if truly honest, know that they have at least some symptoms of these seven dysfunctions.
 Recognition is the first crucial step in learning and breakthrough.
 Action to rectify is the second!

-Sit down now, put on your total honesty hat, and think hard about whether ANY of these four performance killers are happening in your bank.
+Sit down now, put on your total honesty hat, and think hard about whether ANY of these performance killers are happening in your bank.

 In your service,